sagemath/sagewiki_to_gh-2022-10-10/days103.md

 Lodging will be shared Air BNBs or Dorms.

 '''How to come?'''
-The closest airport is Heraklion airport.
-From there, you can take a taxi (approx. 30 euros).
+The closest airport is St. Louis Lambert International Airport.
+From there, you can take a taxi.

 == The event ==